laro/Cilia/README.md

 - `1.0` is a floating point literal of arbitrary precision
     - Can be converted to any float type into which it fits exactly
         - otherwise explicit cast necessary: `Float16(3.1415926)`
     - Difficult: Constexpr constructor that accepts an arbitrary precision float literal and can store that in ROM
         - Store the mantissa as arbitrary precision integer (i.e. array of `Int`), plus the exponent as as arbitrary precision integer (i.e. array of `Int`, most always only a single `Int`)
-    - `1.0` is interpreted as `Float` (or `Float64`, `Float128`, `Float256`, `BigFloat`, if required due to the size/precision)
+    - Small floating point literals like `1.0` are interpreted as `Float`
         - in case of type inferring, parameter overloading and template matching.
+        - Big floating point literals are interpreted as `Float64`, `Float128`, `Float256`, `BigFloat`, if required due to the size/precision.
     - `1.0f` is always `Float32`
     - `1.0d` is always `Float64`
 - `Infinity`/`-Infinity` is a floating point literal of arbitrary precision for infinity values